ajmalafif/personal-goals/README.md

 Personal Goals
 ==============
-1. Build quickly, ship things, and learn.
-2. Contribute to Open Source
-3. Share knowledge as often as possible
+1. Instill a habit of learning and teaching.
-6. Up my JS Game (patterns, node/io, angular)
+2. Up my JS game.
-7. Performance-first advocacy
+3. Performance-first advocacy (without compromising aesthetic & functionality).
+4. Contribute to Open Source.
-8. Foster designer participation in OS projects
+5. Foster designer participation in OS projects.

 # October 25, 2015
 ## Things I have to get done this week: